gauravbadarkhe/eth-indexer/README.md

 MongoDB is going to be my personl choice.

-# We have a live indexer!
+# 🚀🚀We have a live indexer!🚀🚀

 Using Subscribtions we are able to get latest block and index the black along with the transactions in the datbase.
 We are verry clost to being done now.